-UP Skills for Work helps learners develop key employability skills through free workshops and downloadable workbooks.
-The program focusses on the 9 key employability skills that hiring managers look for, including Motivation, Attitude, Accountability, Presentation, Teamwork, Time Management, Adaptability, Stress Management, and Confidence.
-These soft skills help workers to be adaptable and motivated throughout their whole employment and as they move into new roles or careers.
-They lay the foundation for a strong and flexible workforce and for happy, fulfilled workers.
+UP Skills for Work helps learners develop key employability and life skills through free workshops and downloadable workbooks.
+The program focusses on key skills such as Motivation, Attitude, Accountability, Time Management, Reading, Numeracy, and Confidence.
+These skills help workers to be adaptable and motivated throughout their whole employment and as they move into new roles or careers.
+They lay the foundation for a strong and flexible workforce and for happy, fulfilled citizens.

 Workplace Literacy in Canada

 - Canadian employers spent, on average, $889 per employee on learning and development in 2016–17, an increase of $89 per employee since 2014-15.
 The average number of hours of learning per employee per year is also on the rise, increasing from 25 hours in 2010 to 32 hours in 2016–17 Learning Cultures Lead the Way: Learning and Development Outlook—14th Edition, Conference Board of Canada, 2018).